lewis-karani/KEMRI_NGS-BI_Wkshp_032024/README.md

 Make it executable by running the following command chmod +x cov-trim.sh To run it, just type: ./cov-trim.sh *.fastq.gz assuming your script is in the same folder as the samples

-**Map reads against reference:**
-In this step, bwa mem is used to map the trimmed fastq files against the reference SARS-CoV-2 genome.
-The output of bwa is piped “|” into samtools as input to sort the alignments, which are then output as bam files.

 Create a directory called genome_ref and download reference genome into it
 ```